 Unlike Alpha Experiments, Omega Explorations are not consistent, straightforward, and predictable in terms of difficulty and time.
 Omega Explorations are potentially unpredictable and require you to be more involved.
-However, Omega Explorations provide you with the opportunity practice what engineers really do: design.
+However, Omega Explorations provide many things Alpha-Labs do not: the freedom to build whatever you want and the chance to practice what engineers really do: design.
 To decide which lab is best for you, think about your time constraints for the rest of the semester and what classes you're taking.
-Also think about how you learn best as well - do you need a structured assignment to learn, or do you do best by diving in and creatively applying the concepts?
+Consider too that you could use your Omega Exploration project in another class like Intro to Engineering Design or independent study.
+Think about how you learn best as well - do you need a structured assignment to learn, or do you do best by diving in and creatively applying the concepts?